 Did you know that the Impressionist painters had to make their own paint?
 Not mix paint.
 No, they actually had to make their own paint.
 They couldn’t just buy it in tubes from a store!

 See those pots of colors?
 Inside are ground up pigments made of all different kind of materials found in nature to make paint.

 Canvases too had to be made by each artist!
 They couldn’t buy a canvas from an art store.
-Instead, they bought fabric, used wood to create a frame, nailed the canvas to a the wooden frame and then prepared the canvas with a substance called gesso.
+Instead, they bought fabric, used wood to create a frame, nailed the canvas to a wooden frame and then prepared the canvas with a substance called gesso.
 It’s made of gypsum and can be painted onto the canvas to “prime” it.